-Moreover, other forms of segregation-such as racial segregation per se-may affect outcomes other than academic achievement gaps.
+Moreover, racial segregation per se may affect outcomes other than academic achievement gaps.
 In Brown, the Court was concerned with the psychological harms of racial segregation, not its effects on academic achievement.
 Nothing in the results presented here should be construed as demonstrating that there are no direct harms from racial isolation.
-It is certainly possible that de facto racial segregation, even in the absence of de jure segregation and differences in exposure to poverty, may damage minority students' self-concept in the ways documented by Kenneth and Mamie Clark and others cited in the Brown decision (Clark & Clark, 1939a, 1939b; Clark & Clark, 1950; Deutscher, Chein, & Sadigur, 1948).
-It may also lead to lower-between-group understanding and empathy and increased prejudice (Pettigrew & Tropp, 2006).
-It may degrade students' ability to collaborate in diverse settings and may hamper the collective functioning of a democratic society (Page, 2008).
+It is certainly possible that de facto racial segregation, even in the absence of de jure segregation and differences in exposure to poverty, may damage minority students' self-concept in the ways documented by Kenneth and Mamie Clark and others cited in the Brown decision (Clark and Clark 1939a, Clark and Clark 1939b, Clark and Clark 1950, Deutscher, Chein and Sadigur 1948).
+It may also lead to lower-between-group understanding and empathy and increased prejudice (Pettigrew and Tropp 2006).
+It may degrade students' ability to collaborate in diverse settings and may hamper the collective functioning of a democratic society (Page 2008).
 It may lead to segregated social networks that persist long beyond high school and create unequal opportunities in the labor market and unequal access to social and political capital.
 My finding here that racial segregation per se is not independently associated with academic achievement gaps, net of racial differences in exposure to poverty, does not rule out these many other potential consequences of racial isolation.

 This study is not new in identifying a strong association between racial segregation and academic achievement gaps.
 It does, however, provide a much sharper description of what features of segregation patterns are most strongly predictive of academic achievement gaps.
 The evidence here very clearly shows that racial differences in exposure to poor schoolmates is linked to achievement gaps.
 Black and Hispanic students' test scores, relative to whites', are much lower when black and Hispanic students attend schools with more poor classmates.
+Reducing school segregation-in particular, reducing racial disparities in exposure to poor classmates-may therefore be an effective means of improving the equality of students' access to high-quality educational opportunities.